This article is dedicated to Chiron, a celestial body that has significantly impacted astrological observations over the last 50 years.

 On the other hand, detaching too much from the spiritual realm can cause people to lose their creative abilities and healing powers, which often come from the source through intuitive moments of knowing.

 A balance between both realms is essential for a harmonious evolution.
-If we were perfect beings, we would be one with the source and thus not an individualized expression of it that has a certain amount of time and space to figure out how to return to the essence of spirit
+If we were perfect beings, we would be one with the source and thus not an individualized expression of it that has a certain amount of time and space to figure out how to return to the essence of spirit or soul.

 Whether people are on a spiritual path or not, one thing unites every human being; they un-, sub-, or consciously seek inner peace.
 And the path of finding that is unique for every person but always requires growth and the healing of old wounds.
 The journey back to the source, therefore, is what shows us that human life inherently comes with flaws, challenges, and growth before one finds ultimate peace in the release of death.

 The position of Chiron in one’s chart shows where one experiences the division (wound) of our divine essence and primal nature.
 It is an appointed opportunity to embrace our inabilities and imperfections so we can overcome the ways in which we hurt ourselves and instead become whole.
 Uranus’ spiritual insight allows us to recognize the unity of body and soul in ourselves and existence as a whole.

 Saturn is the king of Karma and teaches us self-responsibility as the critical factor in attaining freedom.
 Through diligence, focus, and integrity, we can work on ourselves, but for that to be a loving path and not one based on punishment, Chiron helps us to accept the deficit of not being whole yet.